bitcoin-dot-org/Bitcoin.org/_includes/ref_p2p_networking.md

   inventory type of `MSG_TX`.

-* **MerkleBlock Response:** Bitcoin Core will send it in response to a `getdata` message that requests a merkleblock with an inventory type of `MSG_MERKLEBLOCK`.
+* **MerkleBlock Response:** Bitcoin Core will send it in response to a `getdata` message that requests a merkle block with an inventory type of `MSG_MERKLEBLOCK`.
 (This is in addition to sending a `merkleblock` message.)
 Each `tx` message in this case provides a matched transaction from that block.